This is the first in a series of posts on efficient web development. Subscribe to our blog or check back for future updates and posts.

 At WrightIMC, we’re always looking for ways to improve our productivity.
 Whether this means optimizing code, or debugging errors more rapidly—efficiency is something we can all work on improving.
 Luckily, in the world of development, there are a number of tools and communities that you can leverage to lower the turnover time on your projects.
 Here are 3 web development tips and tools to help make you more efficient.

 Tilt is a plugin for Firefox that lets you view the markup of websites on a 3D plane.
 It also has built-in functionality for viewing and editing the properties of different elements on the fly.
 There are many uses for such a visualization tool, such as debugging errors caused by nested markup or to see how bloated a particular page is.
 I’ve used Tilt to find offending elements that make me crazy, such as objects with improper width that cause a container to be wider than it should be.
 It’s also useful for jumping into projects quicker by acquainting yourself with the visual structure of elements on a page.
 This solution is much more graceful than the barbaric method of having to add an outline or border style in order to diagnose an issue.

 Getting a Headstart

-Have questions about these tools or other development resources?
+Have questions about these web development tips, tools or other development resources?
 Leave it in the comments section or ask me on Twitter at @JosephNDenton.